5Stygian/GlobboxZ_Compatabilities_Datapack/README.md

 This datapack adds compatabilities between "LevelZ" and "JobsAddon" by Globbox_Z and the following mods:

+Working on adding JobsAddon support for many mods

 ### LevelZ
 - "Better Archeology" by Pandarix, Dunkellicht
 - "Chipped" by terrariumearth